sirkus7/ospiLCD-mqtt/README.md

 # ospiLCD-mqtt.py

 This python script monitors an OpenSprinkler station and displays its status on an I2C LCD as events occur by using MQTT.
-It can be run on the OpenSprinkler controller itself (if it is the Pi version), or on a separate Rasperry Pi as a remote status display.
+It can be run on the OpenSprinkler controller itself (if it is the Pi version), or on a separate Rasperry Pi as a remote status display as shown below.

 *Example status display, run on a Raspberry Pi Zero W*
 ![Example status display, run from Rasbperry Pi Zero W](img/ospiLCD-mqtt-RPi0w.jpg)